-A one term Democratic state representative from Indiana, the wonderfully named McMannomy Coffing is without a doubt one of the oddest named politicians the Hoosier State has ever produced.
-Other than having a fascinating name, little information could be found on him, with the exception being a small write up on an Indiana genealogical website.
-The rare portrait of him above was located via the Bowen Projects website, which maintains a listing of every former member of the Indiana General Assembly!
+A one-term Democratic state representative from Indiana, the wonderfully named McMannomy Coffing is without a doubt one of the oddest named politicians the Hoosier State ever produced.
+Other than having a fascinating name, little information could be found on him, and the rare portrait of him above was located via the Bowen Projects website, which maintains a listing of every former member of the Indiana General Assembly!

 From the Hammond Times, January 12, 1943.

 After leaving the legislature in 1945, Coffing continued to have active involvement in Gary civic affairs, being a member of the Gary Board of Realtors and the Gary Taxpayers Association.
 He and his wife Elizabeth also established the "McMannomy and Elizabeth Coffing Educational Foundation" scholarship at his Alma mater (Wabash University) in 1949.
 He retired from business life in 1956 and later removed back to his hometown of Covington.
 Coffing is recorded as being a farmer during the last years of his life and was a member of the Presbyterian Church and the Fountain Lodge of Free and Accepted Masons.
 Coffing died at age 67 on June 6, 1958, at his home in Covington, "having been in ill health since January".
 He was later interred at the Mt.
 Hope Cemetery in Covington and was survived by his wife Elizabeth, who died in October 1976 at age 85.

 McMannomy Coffing, from the 1943 Indiana Legislative composite portrait.